Yttrium barium copper oxide: Mass production

-SuperOx was able to produce over 186 miles of YBCO in 9 months for use in a fusion magnet.
+SuperOx was able to produce over 300 km of YBCO in 9 months for use in a fusion magnet.

 In 1987, shortly after it was discovered, physicist and science author Paul Grant published in the U.K. Journal New Scientist a straightforward guide for synthesizing YBCO superconductors using widely-available equipment.
 Thanks in part to this article and similar publications at the time, YBCO has become a popular high-temperature superconductor for use by hobbyists and in education, as the magnetic levitation effect can be easily demonstrated using liquid nitrogen as coolant.

 In 2021, SuperOx, a Russian and Japanese company, developed a new manufacturing process for making YBCO wire for fusion reactors.
 This new wire was shown to conduct between 700 and 2000 Amps per square millimeter.
-The company was able to produce 186 miles of wire in 9 months, between 2019 and 2021, dramatically improving the production capacity.
-The company used a plasma-laser deposition process, on a electropolished substrate to make 12-mm width tape and then slit it into 3-mm tape.
+The company was able to produce over 300 km of 4mm wide wire in 9 months, between 2019 and 2021, dramatically improving the production capacity.
+The company used a plasma-laser deposition process, on a electropolished substrate to make 12 mm wide wire, which was then mechanically slit 4 mm wide.